 Acted successfully for The Globe and Mail in its appeal to the Supreme Court of Canada involving the boundaries of freedom of expression and more particularly, the extent of the protection of confidentiality of journalistic sources and the availability of publication bans to protect confidential communications.

 Acted for directors of Steinberg Inc. in relation to creditors' claims resulting from a leveraged buyout of the supermarket chain.

-Acted for Vitran Corporation, a publicly-traded company, and its subsidiary Vitran Environment al Systems, in a successful claim in excess of $3 million for the alleged breach of a share purchase agreement.
+Acted for Vitran Corporation, a publicly-traded company, and its subsidiary Vitran Environment al Systems, in the successful defence of a multi-million dollar claim for the alleged breach of a share purchase agreement.

 Acted for Caisse de dépôt et placement du Québec in litigation relating to a successful takeover bid for a major Québec cable company and in relation to a rival's unsuccessful bid.

 Acting for Les Centres d'Achats Beauward ltée in connection with its defence, before the Québec Superior Court, of a claim to annul a judicial sale.